 Easter Egg Designs are a popular topic this time of year!
 Don’t tell, but I hate to decorate eggs!
 I do!
 But now these mod podge Easter eggs are the perfect decorating idea and right up my alley!
-I LOVE the blue and white, it reminds me of the blue willow dishes my mother always had.
+I LOVE the classic colors, it reminds me of the blue willow dishes my mother always had.
 With Easter and Easter eggs on our minds, you’ll find more Easter crafts, recipes, printables and more in my Easter Archives.

 Please welcome Creative Contributor, Chloe from Boxwood Ave as she shares her latest Cricut craft idea!
 If you’re looking to add a new Cricut to your DIY arsenal… here’s my affiliate link for a starter kit with everything you need, which is also a great deal!

 Easter Egg Designs